FurkanToprak/OkapiBM25/README.md

 ![Lines](https://img.shields.io/badge/lines-100%25-brightgreen.svg)

 A strongly typed, well-tested implementation of the Okapi BM25 algorithm.
-Just provide your documentations, query keywords, and (optionally) your weights (*b* and *k1*).
+Just provide your documents to search, query keywords, and (optionally) your weights (*b* and *k1*).

 ## Installation
 ```